hhd-dev/linux-handheld/readme.md

 Simple Legion GO `PKGBUILD` for a kernel based on `linux-lts` with patches that fix the white flashing issue and frame halving on 60hz, as well as add in fsync.
+It also backports the upcoming xpad and rotation patches, so you do not need to use the kernel param/udev xpad rule to use the legion go.
-With these patches, the Legion Go is perfectly usable on Linux.
+With these patches, the Legion Go is up to par with Windows on Linux.
+Except for auto-vram still exhibiting issues.

 The patches were taken from https://copr.fedorainfracloud.org/coprs/sentry/kernel-fsync/ , so if you are on a Fedora based distro, you can use that kernel instead.